 California State Parks is exploring options to expand parking at Skunk Hollow and Salmon Falls through a proposed Protection, Mitigation, and Enhancement Measure (PM&E) in the relicensing of SMUD's Upper American River Project.
-Skunk Hollow has experienced exceedenses and congestion that may be associated with large private and Institutionally permitted groups.
-State Parks has been requiring large Institutional group trips to take out at the Salmon Falls take out.
+Skunk Hollow has experienced exeedences and congestion that may be associated with large private and institutionally permitted groups.
+State Parks has been requiring large Institutional group trips to take out at Salmon Falls.
 This has helped relieve some of the congestion at Skunk Hollow.
+The South Fork American River Trail which goes from Skunk Hollow Parking lot upstream paralleling the river to Greenwood Creek opened in the fall of 2010 and could result in impacts to parking at both locations.

-9.3 Public river access in Coloma
+9.3 Public River Access in Coloma